redis-field-engineering/redis-connect-dist/connectors/cassandra/README.md

 ![Redis Connect high-level Architecture](/docs/images/RedisConnect_Arch.png)
 <b>Redis Connect high-level Architecture Diagram</b>

-RedisCDC has a cloud-native shared-nothing architecture which allows any cluster node (RedisCDC Instance) to perform either/both Job Management and Job Execution functions.
-It is implemented and compiled in JAVA, which deploys on a platform-independent JVM, allowing RedisCDC instances to be agnostic of the underlying operating system (Linux, Windows, Docker Containers, etc.) Its lightweight design and minimal use of infrastructure-resources avoids complex dependencies on other distributed platforms such as Kafka and ZooKeeper.
-In fact, most uses of RedisCDC will only require the deployment of a few JVMs to handle Job Execution and Job Management with high-availability.
+Redis Connect has a cloud-native shared-nothing architecture which allows any cluster node (Redis Connect Instance) to perform either/both Job Management and Job Execution functions.
+It is implemented and compiled in JAVA, which deploys on a platform-independent JVM, allowing Redis Connect instances to be agnostic of the underlying operating system (Linux, Windows, Docker Containers, etc.) Its lightweight design and minimal use of infrastructure-resources avoids complex dependencies on other distributed platforms such as Kafka and ZooKeeper.
+In fact, most uses of Redis Connect will only require the deployment of a few JVMs to handle Job Execution and Job Management with high-availability.
 <p>
-On their own RedisCDC instances are stateless therefore require Redis to manage Job Management and Job Execution state – such as checkpoints, claims, optional intermediary data storage, etc. With this design, RedisCDC instances can fail/failover without risking data loss, duplication, and/or order.
-As long as another RedisCDC instance is actively available to claim responsibility for Job Execution, or can be recovered, it will pick up from the last recorded checkpoint.
+On their own Redis Connect instances are stateless therefore require Redis to manage Job Management and Job Execution state – such as checkpoints, claims, optional intermediary data storage, etc. With this design, Redis Connect instances can fail/fail-over without risking data loss, duplication, and/or order.
+As long as another Redis Connect instance is actively available to claim responsibility for Job Execution, or can be recovered, it will pick up from the last recorded checkpoint.

-<h5>RedisCDC Components</h5>
+<h5>Redis Connect Components</h5>

-<h6>RedisCDC Instance</h6>
+<h6>Redis Connect Instance</h6>
-<p>A RedisCDC instance is a single JVM that executes one or more pipelines.
+<p>A Redis Connect instance is a single JVM that executes one or more pipelines.

 <h6>Pipeline</h6>
 <p>A Pipeline moves, transforms and orchestrates data transfer from one data structure in source data store to another data structure in target data source.

 <h6>Job</h6>
 <p>A Job is an implementation of a pipeline.
 One pipeline can have only one implementation.
-A job is considered “assigned” if a RedisCDC instance is executing the job.
-RedisCDC instance executes one or more Job processes that
+A job is considered “assigned” if a Redis Connect instance is executing the job.
+Redis Connect instance executes one or more Job processes that
 <br>• Read data, in batch, from the data structure on the source data store
 <br>• Transforms and maps data to a predefined data structure on the target data store
 <br>• Writes data, in batch, to the data structure on the target data store